Capability Maturity Model Integration: Appraisal

+Benchmark Appraisals are conducted by authorized lead appraisers and appraisal teams following the requirements established by the CMMI Institute, now part of ISACA.
+Organizations may choose to publish successful appraisal results in the official Published Appraisal Results (PARS) repository maintained by the CMMI Institute.

+Organizations frequently perform internal readiness assessments or gap analyses before a formal appraisal to identify areas requiring improvement.
+Unlike the former SCAMPI Class C appraisals, these activities are not formal appraisal classes but preparation activities supporting a subsequent Benchmark Appraisal.

 Security

 To address user security concerns, two unofficial security guides are available.
 Considering the Case for Security Content in CMMI for Services has one process area, Security Management.
-Security by Design with CMMI for Development, Version 1.3 has the following process areas:
+Security by Design with CMMI for Development, Version 1.3 has four process areas: